MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-create-root-cert-for-vpn-auth-azure-ad.md

     c.
 Click **Create**.

 ## Next steps
 [Step 6.3.
-Configure the Conditional Access policy](vpn-config-conditional-access-policy.md): In this step, you configure the conditional access policy for VPN connectivity, which triggers the creation of the VPN Server cloud application in the customer's tenant.
+Configure the Conditional Access policy](vpn-config-conditional-access-policy.md): In this step, you configure the conditional access policy for VPN connectivity.

 ---